Internal Documents Reveal COVID-19 Hospitalization Data The Government Keeps Hidden

 "At this point, I think it's reckless.
 It's endangering people," says Ryan Panchadsaram, co-founder of the website COVID Exit Strategy and a former data official in the Obama administration.
 "We're now in the third wave, and I think our only way out is really open, transparent and actionable information."

 The documents show that detailed information hospitals report to HHS every day is reviewed and analyzed — but circulation seems to be limited to a few dozen government staffers from HHS and its agencies, including the Centers for Disease Control and Prevention and National Institutes of Health, according to distribution lists reviewed by NPR.
-Only one member of the White House Coronavirus Task Force, Admiral Brett Giroir, appears to receive the documents directly.
+Only one member of the White House Coronavirus Task Force, Adm.
+Brett Giroir, appears to receive the documents directly.

 "Our goal is to be as transparent as possible, while still protecting privacy," an HHS spokesperson wrote in an email to NPR.
 "HHS and the White House Coronavirus Task Force utilize hospital capacity data to gain greater insights into how COVID-19 is spreading and impacting the population, and to better inform response efforts like staff deployments and supply shipments."